peterhinch/micropython-epaper/README.md

 This assumes Linux but CfontToBinary.py is plain Python3 and should run on other platforms.

 Although small fonts are displayed accurately they can be hard to read!
 Note that fonts can be subject to copyright restrictions.
 The provided font samples are released under open licences.

-## Frozen (persistent) bytecode
+## Persistent bytecode

 The aim here is to produce a single Python file which can be imported to enable access to all the fonts used in a project.
 Importing this in the normal way would use excessive amounts of RAM.
 The